FabianHummel/Amethyst-Compiler/README.md

 ## Usage

 The project structure is as simple as it gets, no need for complicated setups or configurations.
 Just write your Amethyst code in the `src` directory and run the compiler.
 The output will be a fully functional datapack.
+Source files end in `.amy`.
 Examples can be found in the `Examples` directory of this repository.

 ```text
 amethyst.toml